Table of Contents[Hide][Show]

 Here’s a link to the TSA website advising what food can be brought with you on your Frontier flight.
 This applies to food you are bringing from home through security.
 Once you get through security, you can bring just about any food on the plane that you buy at the airport.

-Frontier Airlines Carry-On Pet Policy
+Frontier Airlines Pet Policy

 Frontier Airlines allows domesticated dogs, cats, rabbits, guinea pigs, hamsters, or small household birds may be carried on flights within the United States.
 Only domesticated dogs and cats may be carried to or from international destinations.